Hebrew Academy of the Five Towns and Rockaway: Community

 The school has held annual bone marrow drives.
 The school is also a participant in the Salute to Israel Parade.

 Academics

 Approximately 100 students graduate HAFTR annually, 100% of which go on to attend college after graduation.
 The school has various clubs including ones for robotics, environmental action, sign language and other activities.

 Athletics

 The academy offers basketball, soccer, hockey, baseball, softball, tennis and volleyball, all for both girls and boys.
-The head of athletics is Joey Hoenig.
 All HAFTR athletics use the name "The Hawks," though the hockey team formerly competed under the name "The Flames."

 Publications

 The official student newspaper of HAFTR High School is The Tattler.
 Established more than 30 years ago, the stories featured in the publication are written, photographed and edited by HAFTR students.

-Recently, HAFTR students and rabbinic faculty alike, re-founded the HAFTR Haftorah: A judaic publication, focused around major Jewish holidays and includes Divrei Torah, whats happening around the school, and Judaism inspired art.
+Recently, HAFTR students and rabbinic faculty alike, re-founded the HAFTR Haftorah: A judaic publication, focused around major Jewish holidays and includes Divrei Torah, what's happening around the school, and Judaism inspired art.